nunnatsa/ginkgolinter/README.md

 The linter can't guess what is the best solution in each case, and so it won't auto-fix this warning.

-To suppress this warning entirely, use the `--suppress-type-compare-assertion=true` command line parameter.
+To suppress this warning entirely, use the `--suppress-type-compare-assertion` command line parameter.

 To suppress a specific file or line, use the `// ginkgo-linter:ignore-type-compare-warning` comment (see [below](#suppress-warning-from-the-code))